FallenGameR/Books/effective_rust/notes.md

 - Add [safety comments](https://std-dev-guide.rust-lang.org/policy/safety-comments.html), enable clippy for reminder
 - Add more tests than usual
 - Run 'Miri' to detect issues that Rust compiler can't capture

+### Item 17 - We ware of shared-state parallelism

+- [Fearless-Concurrency in Rust](https://blog.rust-lang.org/2015/04/10/Fearless-Concurrency/) - language-native ways to use mutithreading safely
+- Mutex poisoning is a quite a rare thing, so it's ok to use `.unwrap()` on the mutex here and let it panic if poisoning happened
+- Mutex moves borrow checking to runtime, so it another example of interior mutability
+- To ensure that each thread doesn't outlive the data it is using, wrap that data in `Arc` and clone it for each of the threads.
+This way the main thread doesn't need to wait for either of the spawned threads and copy of arcs can be moved into the thread function.
+- `Send` (ok to transfer between threads) and `Sync` (ok to use from mutiple threads) are both marker traits - they don't have any methods, but compiler treats them in a special way.
+Both traits are implemented and auto-inherited unless the type is annotated that it doesn't now have these traits.
+  - `Sync` can be seen as `&T` is ok to transfer between threads.
+  - `Sync` doesn't care about `&mut T` references since they gurantee that there is only one user.
+It only is applicable to `&T` since these references may have iterior mutability - meaning satisfying the borrow checker at runtime.
+- `Rc<T>` does not have `Send` since it does not count usages in a thread-safe way.
+Use `Arc` instead.
+- `Cell<T>` and `RefCell<T>` do not have `Sync` since they don't implement interior mutability in a thread-safe way.
+Use `Mutex` (exclusive access) and `RwLock` (several readers, one writer) instead.
+- Raw pointers don't have either `Send` or `Sync`.
+Use unsafe code and satisfy borrow checker manually, pal.

+- Deadlocks are still possible when two threads access two mutex-protected data structures that have two fields and the fields access is AB in first thread but BA in second thread.
+The books calls this issue the `lock inversion`.
+To solve either:
+  - reduce the scope of locks with extra `{}` so that at the same time only one resource is locked, not multiple.
+Smaller focused methods help a lot.
+But this may lead to data consistency problem - when modification of every piece of the data is correct but data taken together doesn't make sense, like there is a game with a player that is absent from the players list.
+  - lock both data structures with the same lock on a higher level.
+This is the right way to do it.

+- Another way to solve this is by using `channels` that share memory by communicating.

+- Another useful tips to handle deadlocking:
+  - don't return MutexGuard from functions
+  - don't use closures with locks held
+  - add deadlock detection tools: `no_deadlocks`, `parking_lot::deadlock`, `ThreadSanitizer`
+  - prefer code that is so simple it is obviously not wrong